MetOffice/ai_data_readiness/docs/tabular_checklist_docs.md

 ### Hidden widget code
 We have used ipywidgets to create data entry fields for the checklist questions to make the process more accessible. <br>

-The code to generate these is contained in the hidden cells with the ... ellipses.
+The code to generate these is contained in the hidden cells with ... ellipses.
 ![image](images/hidden_widget_code.png)

 You can open these by clicking on the ... if you wish to review the code.
 To close them click the blue bar on the left.